HonzaCuhel/dtu_mlops_project/reports/README.md

 >
 > Answer:

-Yes, during the development we worked on separate branches, which were created for each task for each person.
+---Yes, during the development we worked on separate branches, which were created for each task for each person.
 After the person was done with his task, he created a pull request on GitHub and each of the other team members needed to approve it before merging.

 We had the `main` branch for deployment and the `dev` branch to merge our pull requests to.